 The club thanks the volunteers listed below who work to make the club successful.

-David B and Daphne – Additional signatories to the club building society account.
+David B and Quin – Additional signatories to the club building society account.

 Bob and Angela – Open the hall and organise refreshments in Harston.

-Chris – Organise the refreshments in Haslingfield on club nights.
+Chris – Organises the refreshments in Haslingfield on club nights.

 Paul – Organises which caller will do which evening.